raganwald/ristrettolo.gy/README.md

 -----------------------

 Now if you're using this for yourself, you need to have a *separate* repository set up for Github Pages.
 You can't use [ristrettolo-gy/ristrettolo-gy.github.com][rrgc].
 We'll call your copy of [raganwald/ristrolo.gy][rr] the `source` repo and we'll call the new one the `published` repo.

+You can build your own book from scratch.
+If you're using Leanpub, export your book as a single .html page and put it in `_includes`.
+I renamed it `coffeescript-ristretto.html`, but you don't have to rename it.
+Just eb sure to adjust the include markup accordingly.
+You may also want to fiddle extensively with the styles.

 When you're happy with the `source` repo, you'll need to copy all of the files (recursively!) from `source/_site` into `published/`: `assets`, `index.html`, `CNAME`, the whole shebang.
 Then you'll need to commit and push.
 It's now a static site with no plugins, and Github Pages will publish it nicely for you.